jjongsma/component-registry/README.md

 }

-// Return a registration function that allows the registry to instantiate this component
+// Return a registration function that the registry will call the first time this component
-// when needed
+// is requested
-module.exports = function(container, config) {
+module.exports = function(registration, config) {

-  // Tell the registry container what type of component we are registering (component,
+  // Tell the registry what type of component we are configuring (component, provider,
-  // provider, factory)
+  // factory, value)
-  container.component([
+  registration.component([

-    // Dependencies on other local components for runtime instantiation 'util/log',
+    // Dependencies on other local components for runtime injection 'util/log',

     // Multiple dependencies here will be passed to the constructor below in listed order

-    // Component constructor which receives instantiated dependencies as parameters
+    // Component constructor which receives initialized dependency instances as parameters
-    // (config is always last), and returns a fully configured component instance (logger) => new MyApplication(logger, config)
+    // and returns a fully configured component instance (logger) => new MyApplication(logger, config)

   ]);

 };

-// Export component class to simplify unit testing
+// Export underlying component class to simplify unit testing
 // (You may also choose to define your module registration and underlying code in
 // different files)
 module.exports.MyApplication = MyApplication;